Kozea/Radicale/DOCUMENTATION.md

 If False it can be permitted by permissions per section with: D If True it can be forbidden by permissions per section with: d

+##### permit_overwrite_collection

+(New since 3.3.0)

+Global control of permission to overwrite complete collection (default: False)

+If False it can be permitted by permissions per section with: O If True it can be forbidden by permissions per section with: o

 #### storage

 ##### type